waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

 ### Documentation & References
 ```
-"Where can I find the complete SAGE API documentation?"
+"Where can I find the complete Sage API documentation?"
-"Show me examples of published research using SAGE data"
+"Show me examples of published research using Sage data"
-"Get me links to SAGE community forums and support channels"
+"Get me links to Sage community forums and support channels"
 ```

 ## 🚀 What's Next?